How can a nonprofit monetize real estate donations without having the risk of ownership?

 Do I have to pay commissions or closing costs?

 You do not have to pay any commissions unless your property is currently listed with a broker.
 There are no closing costs to a donor and all unpaid liens will be paid off at closing by Charity.
+If there is sufficient equity, a listing broker can be paid a commission based on the tax assessor appraised value since there may be less cash going to the seller versus a normal sale transaction.
+You will not be asked to pay anything out of pocket (unless approved and to the donor/seller’s benefit).

 Can either party cancel the donation agreement?